Day 3 of 31 days of pumpkin brings us to a savory recipe.

 5. Ladle into bowls and garnish with one sage leaf and a few roasted pumpkin seeds.

-This entry was posted on Saturday, October 3rd, 2009 at 7:18 am and is filed under Appetizers, Soups and Stews, Uncategorized, Video How-to.
+This entry was posted on Saturday, October 3rd, 2009 at 7:18 am and is filed under Appetizers, Pumpkin, Soups and Stews, Uncategorized, Video How-to.
 You can follow any responses to this entry through the RSS 2.0 feed.
 You can leave a response, or trackback from your own site.